fukurosan/kiwicomponents/docs/components.md

 # Components

-Kiwi Components come with a few supporting web components that most applications need and that can be easily implemented.
+Kiwi Components come with a number of web components that most applications need and that are generally time consuming to create.

 ## \<kiwi-button>